 Second – The statute requires a mandatory waiting period between the time you receive a disclosure and the time you can enter into a contract.
 This waiting period is designed to make sure you have enough time to review the disclosure and get any questions answered before being obligated under a contract, or what the industry terms a transfer agreement.
 This waiting period helps to ensure you are not feeling pressured into signing a contract that you are not comfortable with signing.

-Third – The statute requires that you receive approval of your structured settlement transaction from a judge in your area.
-The judge will review the transaction and approve it based upon the following criteria.
+Third – The statute also requires that a judge approve structured settlement transactions.
+The judge will review your transaction and approve it based upon the following criteria.

 - The judge wants to know that you know what you are selling and what you are receiving.
 This seems simple, however the documents that one is required to sign are lengthy and can be confusing.
 Mainstreet Funding will go through the documents in great detail to ensure you are completely comfortable with the agreements, however the judge also wants to ensure the you are comfortable.

-- Will the transaction have an effect on other people or children related to the one selling the payments.
-For example, if a parent sells the payments, then will the parents have the means to pay for food for the children in the future.
+- Also, the judge will determine whether the transaction has an effect on other people or children related to the one selling the payments.
+For example, if a parent sells the payments, will the parents have the means to pay for food for the children in the future.
 If the judge believes the children will be adversely effected then the judge will deny the transaction.

-There are other reasons that judges look at before making a decision, however these are the ones you see if most of the cases.
+There are other conditions that judges look at before making a decision, however these are the ones seen in most of the cases.

 We, at Mainstreet Funding, believe this statute was a great addition to our industry because it promotes authentic and ethical business.
 We believe each person that sells their payments should receive a great deal, be fully educated on their decision and do so in a no pressure friendly environment.
 To learn more, please contact one of our friendly and knowledgeable structured settlement or annuity specialists today at 1-877-919-8003.